MileHacker Logo

 Cultural & Activity Attire

 Modest dress earns appreciation in Suizhou, especially when visiting temples.
 Shoulders and knees should ideally have coverage in such locations.
 For general public areas, casual Western attire is common.
-Sturdy, comfortable walking shoes or hiking boots prove suitable for city exploration and Dahongshan National Forest Park.
+Sturdy, comfortable walking shoes or hiking boots prove suitable for touring the city and Dahongshan National Forest Park.
 Moisture-wicking clothing and layered clothing adapt well to temperature changes during hikes.

 Specific Dress Needs